 - Provide facilities including: accommodation, kosher food, suitable and safe spaces for our J-Soc activities.

 - Support the welfare of Jewish students on campus.

 - Run national events that bring students together from across the UK and Ireland.

 - Support J-Socs in running projects on campus involving a range of areas including social action, Holocaust education, interfaith and Israel.

 - Run a range of overseas educational trips for students.

 Whether you are attracted by our long-standing reputation of over 100 years supporting and representing Jewish students on a national and international level, or you are passionate about joining an organisation that will maximise your initiative and creativity, there are a lot of reasons to come to work for UJS!

-As part of your role, you will join one of the strongest Jewish Students Unions worldwide, work with outstanding colleagues in a dynamic and creative team, receive extensive training in a wide range of fields, gain new skills and strengthen current ones, engage in professional opportunities, gain a high level of responsibility from the very beginning, and much more.
+As part of your role, you will join one of the strongest Jewish Students’ Unions worldwide, work with outstanding colleagues in a dynamic and creative team, receive extensive training in a wide range of fields, gain new skills and strengthen current ones, engage in professional opportunities and gain a high level of responsibility from the very beginning.

 Most importantly you will bring your talents and dedication to impacting the lives of thousands of students across the country, and inspiring leadership and activism within and beyond the Jewish community.